---

 sentry.logs.enabled=true

-Follow the guide on configuring Log4j 2 with Spring Boot and configure SentryAppender in the log4j2.xml file:
+[Follow the guide on configuring Log4j 2 with Spring Boot](https://docs.spring.io/spring-boot/docs/current/reference/html/howto.html#howto-configure-log4j-for-logging) and configure `SentryAppender` in the `log4j2.xml` file:

 <?xml version="1.0" encoding="UTF-8" ?>